makeopensource/leviathan/.spec/readme.md

 ##### Generation directories

-YOU SHOULD NEVER MODIFY THE FILES OR CODE IN THIS DIRECTORY.
+YOU SHOULD NEVER MODIFY THE CODE IN THIS DIRECTORY.

-* [server](./server) - This is where the generated server-side code is outputted.
 * [client](./client) - This is where the generated client-side code is outputted.

 ## Development setup